dgiofre/Perudo/README.md

 # Perudo

 ## Rules
-### The goal  of perudo is to be the last player with a die or more.
+### The goal  of perudo is to be the last player with a dice or more.

 Perudo is played in rounds.
 Each player receives a cup and five dice.
 Each round begins by all players rolling their dice around in the cup.